Common buzzard: Dietary biology

 The common buzzard is a generalist predator which hunts a wide variety of prey given the opportunity.
 Their prey spectrum extents to a wide variety of vertebrates including mammals, birds (from any age from eggs to adult birds), reptiles, amphibians and, rarely, fish, as well as to various invertebrates, mostly insects.
 Young animals are often attacked, largely the nidifugous young of various vertebrates.
 In total well over 300 prey species are known to be taken by common buzzards.
 Furthermore, prey size can vary from tiny beetles, caterpillars and ants to large adult grouse and rabbits up to nearly twice their body mass.
 Mean body mass of vertebrate prey was estimated at 179.6 g in Belarus.
 At times, they will also subsist partially on carrion, usually of dead mammals or fish.
 However, dietary studies have shown that they mostly prey upon small mammals, largely small rodents.
 Like many temperate zone raptorial birds of varied lineages, voles are an essential part of the common buzzard's diet.
 This bird's preference for the interface between woods and open areas frequently puts them in ideal vole habitat.
 Hunting in relatively open areas has been found to increase hunting success whereas more complete shrub cover lowered success.
 A majority of prey is taken by dropping from perch, and is normally taken on ground.
 Alternately, prey may be hunted in a low flight.
 This species tends not to hunt in a spectacular stoop but generally drops gently then gradually accelerate at bottom with wings held above the back.
 Sometimes, the buzzard also forages by random glides or soars over open country, wood edges or clearings.
 Perch hunting may be done preferentially but buzzards fairly regularly also hunt from a ground position when the habitat demands it.
-Outside the breeding season, as many 15–30 buzzards have been recorded foraging on ground in a single large field, especially juveniles.
+Outside the breeding season, as many as 15–30 buzzards have been recorded foraging on ground in a single large field, especially juveniles.
 Normally the rarest foraging type is hovering.
 A study from Great Britain indicated that hovering does not seem to increase hunting success.